gerbklee/PongAI/README.md

 Credit for Pong Basis to: https://github.com/clear-code-projects/Pong_in_Pygame
 (I rewrote the Code so its Object Oriented and added the Rule Based Opponent.
 Assets stayed the same.)

+# The Files
+agent.py: Contains Agent.
+Run to start training game.py: Contains Game to be played by agent.
+Does not run on its own
+game_manual: Game for manual playing.
+Runs on its own.
+A little novelty. helper.py: Contains code for live plotting of results model.py: Contains model.
+Does not un on its own

 # How to run?
 To play the Pong Game yourself, run "game_manual.py".
 This is just for fun.
 The Actual Project is the Reinforcement Learning approach.
 To se the learning Process run "agent.py".